Campus Risbergska: Risbergska Gymnasium

 During the 1930s, the private Risbergska skolan was also municipalized and continued under the name "Kommunala flickskolan".
 There were 48 municipal girls' schools in Sweden in 1955, in accordance with a statute of 24 September 1928.
 The principal from 1954 was Anna Lindeberg (born 1916).

 In 1936, the city's board of trustees determined that the school was still as overcrowded as in 1927.
 City architect Georg Arn was commissioned to design a new school building, which was inaugurated on 27 October 1938.
 In various stages from 1955 to 1960, pavilions with more classrooms were added, and additional premises were rented from the Technical High School (now Rudbecksgymnasiet).
 In the autumn of 1956, a new school canteen was opened at Oskarsparken 2, shared by the girls' school and Engelbrektsskolan.

 In the autumn of 1939, a 3-year secondary school was added, and in 1954, a general secondary school was established.
 In the autumn of 1960, boys were also admitted and the school was named Nikolai Higher General Secondary School.
 It then had 900 students, of whom 400 were in the secondary school.

 In 1966, the high school was once again named Risbergska skolan.
 It moved to the newly built premises on the outskirts of Örebro in 1971, built in yellow brick with copper details, on land belonging to Rosta gård, the premises that now houses Campus Risbergska.
 The premises also housed the National High School for the deaf and hearing impaired as well as education for students with autism.
 However, the ventilation system was undersized, which led to bad air and mold.
 It was replaced with a more modern system in the fall of 2007.
-In the years 2009–2010, the gymnasium had 1,400 students in the programs for natural sciences, social sciences, behavioural sciences, nursing, children and leisure, and aesthetics, and was a national gymnasium for the deaf and hearing impaired.
+In the school year 2009–10, the gymnasium had 1,400 students in the programs for natural sciences, social sciences, behavioural sciences, nursing, children and leisure, and aesthetics, and was a national gymnasium for the deaf and hearing impaired.